complete verse (Psalm 130:5)

 • Laarim:

-and he cut the chains in which they were tied.”
+and he loves all things which he created.”
 (Source: Laarim Back Translation)

 • Nyakyusa-Ngonde (back-translation into Swahili):